-Conversely, when you are involved in a “communicative” conversation, you have a positive emotional response even if the other person is not in total agreement.
+Conversely, when you’re involved in a “communicative” conversation, you have a positive emotional response even if the other person is not in total agreement.
 You feel respected, valued, smart, accepted and equal to the other person.
-No one is “one upping” the other person, and no one is provoking a conflict.
+No one is “one upping”, and no one is provoking a conflict.

 In short, evocative communication is used to discharge emotions and communicative communication is used to create and foster understanding while imparting information.
 Two very different types of communication.

 What To Do When Someone Uses Evocative Communication

 As soon as you realize that the conversation is becoming emotionally tinged and you can’t tell what’s going on, it’s best to stop talking about the subject you originally started with and instead comment on the emotional response from the other person.